Matheus-Barros/Face_Recognition/README.md

     conda env create -f Face_Rec-ENV.yml

 Wait till the installation ends.
-After that, you must activate this new enviroment.
+After that, you must activate this new environment.
 To do that, write in the anaconda prompt:

     conda activate FaceRec